Pearl Production

 Cultured Pearls and Beads Direct from Wholesaler

 For those who are unfamiliar with the production levels of pearls, here’s some helpful information.
-You see, there are three types of pearl nucleation; there’s bead-nucleation and there’s spherical bead-nucleation, which account for the minority of pearl production.
+There are three types of pearl nucleation; there’s bead-nucleation and there’s spherical bead-nucleation, which account for the minority of pearl production.
 There’s tissue-nucleation, which represents the majority of Chinese pearl production.
 On the whole, the tissue-nucleation method represents most of the 1500 metric tons of of freshwater pearls coming from China!
 That’s a lot of pearls, folks.

 From one Type of the Mussel to Another